Due Diligence

 Below is an example of a due diligence checklist.
 This checklist includes everything you want to complete before purchasing a commercial property:

-• Gather and organize all of the documents.
+-Gather and organize all the documents.
 This can include property surveys, leases, appraisals, governmental documents, photos of the property, property title, tax forms, environmental reports, engineer’s or property condition reports, zoning documents construction documents, material correspondence, city records, offering memorandums or any other documents that the seller might have.

-• Figure out financing options.
+-Figure out financial options.
 If financing is needed, Cullina Management will assist with equity and capital relationships.

-• Next, you can utilize your architect and engineer.
+-Next, utilize an architect and engineer.
 This is when you begin to put together your official plans for the property, such as renovations or development.
 Depending on your plans, you might need just an architect, or both an architect and civil engineer.
 If you do not have plans to renovate or develop the property, you would still need an engineer to conduct a comprehensive property condition report that will identify sub-grade and conditions of existing improvements and any repairs needed.